lurenjia399/EngineNotes/2 note/player相关/UPlayer.md

 	if (CurrentWorld->GetNetMode() != NM_Client
 	)
 	{
-		// server; spawn a new PlayerController immediately if (!NewPlayer->SpawnPlayActor("", OutError, CurrentWorld))
+		// server或者是单机; spawn a new PlayerController immediately if (!NewPlayer->SpawnPlayActor("", OutError, CurrentWorld))
 		{
 			RemoveLocalPlayer(NewPlayer);